 In this riding course, you will learn the basics of –

 - Road Safety Rules & Signs

 - How to operate your motorcycle safely

-Until and unless you complete this basic course, you will not be eligible for getting a motorcycle driving license from the State of Illinois.
+Until and unless you complete this basic course, you will not be eligible for getting a class I motorcycle license for in Illinois.

 Get Enrolled in an IDOT-Approved Safety Course

-An IDOT approved safety course is your best option in getting a motorcycle driving license.
+An IDOT motorcycle training course for safety is your best option in getting a motorcycle driving license.
 In fact, it’s not just the best option but also, the fastest option.

-An IDOT –Approved Safety course will teach you everything that you need to know about operating a motorcycle safely on public roads.
-After successful completion of this course, you will be confident of your own riding skills and will be able to ride your motorcycle safely, reducing the chances of accidents.
+An IDOT –Approved motorcycle rider education course will teach you everything that you need to know about operating a motorcycle safely on public roads.
+After successful completion of IDOT motorcycle training, you will be confident in your own riding skills and will be able to ride your motorcycle safely, reducing the chances of accidents.

 Why an IDOT-Approved course is the fastest way to get a motorcycle driving license in Illinois?

 After you complete this test, in order to get a valid motorcycle driving license you need not appear for a written as well as road test.
 So, after taking the course, you will be successful in skipping these two steps which others will have to undergo, no matter what.